Pancake vs Hot Dog Air Compressor – Which Is Right for Your Needs?

 Sometimes Skinny Fits Better

 Though pancake compressors have small footprints, there are plenty of times when the longer but thinner design of a hot dog compressor is a better choice.
-For instance, if you’re trying to work in a small bathroom and the compressor needs to fit in there with you, a hot dog compressor can be set against the wall where it won’t take up as much of the room.
+For instance, if you’re trying to work in a small bathroom and the compressor needs to fit in there with you, a hot dog compressor can be set against the wall where it won’t take up as much room.

 Easy to Transport